aviatay/CVSA_Surgical_Instrument_Detection/README.md

 # 🔬 Surgical Instrument Detection with YOLOv8

-This repository contains a full pipeline for training, fine-tuning, and evaluating YOLOv8 models to detect surgical instruments (such as tweezers and needle drivers) in surgical videos and images.
+This repository contains inference implementation, trained model, documentation of the training methodology, fine-tuning, and evaluating YOLOv8 models to detect surgical instruments (such as tweezers and needle drivers) in surgical videos and images.
 It includes scripts for training, predictions, environment setup, and usage instructions.

 ---